Man pleads guilty to threatening Merriam-Webster over definition of ‘female’

 In a written statement, Hanson also admitted to threatening various corporations and politicians including Walt Disney Co., the Governor of California, the Mayor of New York City, a New York rabbi and professors at Loyola Marymount University.
 Hanson admitted that he targeted these people because of their gender, gender identity and/or sexual orientation.

-According to the charging documents, between October 2 and October 8, 2021, Springfield-based Merriam-Webster, Inc. received various threatening messages and comments demonstrating bias against specific gender identities submitted through its website’s “Contact Us” page and in the comments section on its webpages that corresponded to the word entries for “Girl” and “Woman.”
+According to the charging documents, between Oct.
+2-8, 2021, Springfield-based Merriam-Webster, Inc. received various threatening messages and comments demonstrating bias against specific gender identities submitted through its website’s “Contact Us” page and in the comments section on its webpages that corresponded to the word entries for “Girl” and “Woman.”
 Authorities later identified the user as Hanson.

 Specifically, it is alleged that on October 2, 2021, Hanson used the handle “@anonYmous” to post the following comment on the dictionary’s website definition of “female”: “It is absolutely sickening that Merriam-Webster now tells blatant lies and promotes anti-science propaganda.
 There is no such thing as ‘gender identity.’
 The imbecile who wrote this entry should be hunted down and shot.”